ZhenhuiTang/ZhenhuiTang/README.md

 - 👋 Hi, I’m @ZhenhuiTang
-- 👀 I’m interested in optimization, decision-making, machine learning.
+- 👀 I’m interested in optimization, decision-making, machine learning, sensor fusion.
 - 🌱 I’m currently learning reinforcement learning algorithm and its application in control system.
 - 💞️ I’m looking to collaborate on reinforcement learning.
 - 📫 How to reach me: zhenhui.tang@icloud.com